 The YWCA's 5-star Early Learning Program brings the mission of the YWCA - eliminating racism and empowering women - to our youngest members.

 Children learn to appreciate other cultures, learn basic academics in the everyday world, and enjoy non-violent play.
 The Early Learning Program uses Creative Curriculum, an evidence-based model that prepares children to succeed cognitively, physically, socially, and emotionally.

 Programming includes art, music, indoor and outdoor play, weekly swim lessons, and age appropriate reading, writing, science and math activities.

 Parental involvement in the Early Learning Program is highly encouraged.
 Foster Grandparents are also very active in the Center.

 Two meals and a snack are provided daily (more information below).

 Child care vouchers are accepted.

 Rainbow in My Tummy

-To compliment the Rainbow in My Tummy program the students in our Child Care Center also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
+To compliment the Rainbow in My Tummy program the students in our Early Learning Program also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
 Most every Friday you can find our Child Nutrition Coordinator in each classroom passing out samples of produce and talking with the kids about how and where the plants grow, what part of the plants we eat, or how the food tastes, smells or feels.
 The children, and staff, get to sample foods they may never have had before in a positive environment that encourages trying new foods.